Paraguay: Military

 The military of Paraguay consist of an army, navy (including naval aviation and marine corps) and air force.
 Paraguay's constitution establishes the president of Paraguay as commander-in-chief of the armed forces.

 Paraguay has compulsory military service; all 18-year-old males, as well as 17-year-old males in the year of their 18th birthday, are liable for one year of active duty.
-While the constitution allows for conscientious objection, no enabling legislation has yet been approved.
+The constitution allows for conscientious objection, a right regulated by Law N°4013/2010.

 Paraguay has partnered with Argentina, Brazil, and the United States in regional anti-terrorism and anti-narcotics efforts.
 In July 2005, U.S. special forces began arriving at Paraguay's Mariscal Estigarribia air base to support joint training and humanitarian operations In 2019, Asuncion hosted the first meeting of the Regional Security Mechanism (RSM), which promotes cooperation between Paraguay, Argentina, Brazil, and the U.S. in addressing transnational crime and terrorism in the "triple frontier" region.

 Paraguay is the 73rd most peaceful country in the world, according to the 2024 Global Peace Index.